-Whether you look on-line or hear about your coach through word of mouth, make sure they’re what you’re looking for in terms of your objectives.
+Whether you look online or hear about your coach through word of mouth, make sure they’re what you’re looking for in terms of your objectives.

 Think carefully about whether you go to the gym or have training sessions at home and your budget!

-Get inspired with some great films!
+Get inspired by some great films!

 Don’t forget that your coach can’t perform miracles if you don’t put the effort in!
 Go for it!